w1noe/WineC/README.en.md

 })
 ```

+### CMake terminal selection

+- Terminal selection for CMake targets/build is controlled by `cmake.telescope.choose_terminal` (same semantics as `make.telescope.choose_terminal`):
+  - `auto`: if a terminal is open, show a selector; otherwise use the default strategy (BetterTerm first, fallback to native)
+  - `always`: always show the selector
+  - `never`: always use the default strategy

 ## 📚 Telescope preview notes

 - Both directory and target pickers include a Makefile preview with improved Windows path compatibility.